samjones00/docs/docs/_documentation/templates-corefx.md

  - `System.Memory`
  - `System.Buffers`
  - `System.Numerics.Vectors`
+ - `netstandard`

 Some solutions that have been known to resolve these issues include:

- 1. Adding the package, e.g. `System.Runtime.CompilerServices.Unsafe` reference directly on the Host project
+ 1. Adding the package, e.g. `System.Runtime.CompilerServices.Unsafe` reference directly on the Host project, [for netstandard](https://github.com/dotnet/standard/issues/328#issuecomment-299577190) the package is [NETStandard.Library.NETFramework](NETStandard.Library.NETFramework) or installing .NET Core 2.0 SDK.
  2. Manually Adding Binding Redirect, see:
    - [System.Runtime](https://stackoverflow.com/a/52250140/85785)
    - [System.Runtime.CompilerServices.Unsafe](https://stackoverflow.com/a/55329952/85785)